-Water which covers 71% of our earth, is one of the most extensively present natural resources.
-You would be amazed, to know that 96.5 percent of all earth’s water is present in the ocean, while the remaining exists in the air as vapors, lakes, rivers, glaciers, and ice caps, in the ground moisture, and even in you and your pets.
+Water covers 71% of our earth and is one of the most extensively present natural resources.
+You would be amazed to know that 96.5 percent of all earth’s water is in the ocean, while the remaining exists in the air as vapors, lakes, rivers, glaciers, and ice caps, in the ground moisture, and even in you and your pets.

 Around sixty percent of our body is also made up of water.
-With its internal presence, we tend to use it for various purposes, and one of the most important use is drinking.
+With its internal presence, we tend to use it for various purposes, and one of the most important uses is drinking.

 Club soda is carbonated water with an additional minerals such as potassium bicarbonate and potassium sulfate.
 Whereas, Seltzer water or soda water is just carbonated water with no additional minerals.

 This is just one difference between them, there is a lot to know below.
-So, read till the end as I will go through all the facts and distinctions.
+So, read till the end as I review all the facts and distinctions.

 Club soda is a manufactured form of artificially carbonated water, with mineral compounds.
 It is commonly used as a drink mixer.